Separation, changes in diet and increases in stocking density are stressors at weaning.

 Recommendations to the producer: Weaners less than 100 kg are a high risk group.

-- Good quality hay is a must for weaners
+- Good quality hay is a must for weaners, they will eat 1-3% of body weight each day, aim to gain 0.1kg/day.

-- Cannot get enough protein from roughage and will require protein meals to make up the deficits
+- They cannot get enough protein from roughage and will require protein meals to make up the deficits.

-- Avoid feeding off the ground use trough and hay feeders, clean water troughs daily
+- They require 15-20cm per head trough space for concentrates.
+Avoid feeding off the ground use trough and hay feeders, clean water troughs daily.

 - Seek input from a veterinarian and suitably qualified nutritionist before early weaning